nabsul/kcert/README.md

 ### Deploy KCert

-Starting with the `deploy.yml` in this repo, file the `appsettings.prod.yaml` section and review the JSON block there.
+Starting with the `deploy.yml` template in this repo, find the `env:` section.
 Fill in all the required values (marked with double underscores).
 If you don't want to set up email notifications you can delete the `smtp` configuration block.